 3. Rate per user, and Rate per user, activities separately priced

 You can set different rates per user when editing the client pricing or the matter.
 The rates also have date fields to optionally specify a begin and end date.
-When using the date fields you are required to make sure the periods do not overlap and that the first rate does not have a begin date and the last rate does not have an end date.
+When using the date fields you are required to make sure the periods do not overlap and that the first rate does not have a begin date and the most recent rate does not have an end date.

 4. Capped price